Okay, it's not really all that hot or cold out there anymore.

 And I'm looking at these things and I'm thinking, well, wait a second.

-And now we're all feeling everything odd at the moment, and I was really really excited about finding these Martian woobies in this picture of Mars because it's like wow, life on Mars, insects and the whole thing.
+And I was really, really excited about finding these Martian woobies in this picture of Mars because it's like, wow, life on Mars, insects, and the whole thing.

-This big picture might be you know miles of landscape.
+This big picture might be, you know, miles of landscape.

-Now bear in mind I'm zoomed way in just to be able to see this insect kind of thing.
+Now, bear in mind, I'm zoomed way in just to be able to see this insect kind of thing.

 I was looking at dirt in the near ground, seeing if there was anything that anybody had dropped there, you know, just looking to see.

-And then later on I found another one uh uh up over here, and then later on I found another one down here.
+And then later on, I found another one up over here.

 And I thought, damn, this is really cool.